zhangbsn-gt/developer.gov.sg/collections/_posts/2021-10-12-ML-common-risks.md

   - PaaS
 ---

 In order to cater to the demand for complex interconnected systems, Machine Learning (ML) systems have evolved from traditional IT systems, which are typically simple programmes that handle simple datasets.
-ML systems create more opportunity by enabling organisations to process more complex use-case which are typically done by humans, thus processing and communicating more data across many different processing endpoints and units.
+ML systems create more opportunity by enabling organisations to process more complex use-case which are typically done by humans.

 ### FEATURES OF ML SYSTEMS